Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Posterior computation of CSM

 \subsection{The sketch of the proposed algorithm}

 Note that the full conditionals of $\z_i$ and $\bth_i$ are unchanged even with the introduction of $\u_i$.
 The full conditional of $\u_i$ is dependent only on $\t_i$, while the density of $\t_i$ in (\ref{eq:rdist}) is obtained with $\bth_i$ being marginalized out.
-Thus, sampling from the full conditionals we have derived is justified as a collapsed Gibbs sampler \citep{van2008partially}.
+Thus, sampling from all the distributions we have derived is justified as a collapsed Gibbs sampler \citep{van2008partially}.
 An iteration of our MCMC method, while $(\bbe,\bSi,\phi)$ is conditioned, is summarized as follows.

-\begin{itemize} \item Sampling from $p(\th_i|-)$: The sample of $\th_i$ is obtained via $\H \bth _i \sim \mathrm{N}_p( \tilde{\bLa} \H^{\top} \tilde{\y}_i , \tilde{\bLa}^{-1} )$.
+\begin{itemize} \item Sampling from $p(\bth_i|-)$: The sample of $\bth_i$ is obtained via $\H \bth _i \sim \mathrm{N}_p( \tilde{\bLa} \H^{\top} \tilde{\y}_i , \tilde{\bLa}^{-1} )$.

 \item Sampling from $p(\z_i|-)$: The samples of $(z_{i,1},\dots, z_{i,p})$ are generated independently from the following Bernoulli distribution,

 where $\tilde{y}_{i,k}$ is computed for each value of $z \in \{ 0, 1 \}$.